 Once you have created your mobile masterpiece, the next thing is to get it out there so that people can see it and give you valuable feedback on your work.

 Two of the best places to start your online photo sharing journey are the Instagram and EyeEm apps.
-It’s very easy to upload and tag your photos to get them to as wide an audience as possible, and they include some great photo editing tools and filters to enhance your image prior to uploading.
+It’s very easy to upload and tag your photos to get them to as wide an audience as possible.
+They include some great photo editing tools and iPhone filters to enhance your image prior to uploading.

 Here at iPhone Photography School, we run a weekly iPhone photography contest on EyeEm.
 There’s a different theme each week, normally based around one of the latest tutorials.